ocelot-cloud/docs/content/docs/_index.md

 <br>
 <div style="display: flex; align-items: center; width: 80%;">
 <img src="logo.png" alt="My Image" width="150" style="margin-right: 10px;">
 <p>Use Ocelot-Cloud to host your IT infrastructure with minimal effort.
 Self-host to maintain full control of your data.
-Once installed, even non-technical users can operate it.
+Once installed and configured, even non-technical users can operate it.
 Installing apps in Ocelot-Cloud is as simple as adding apps on a smartphone.
-To benefit the public, the core features of Ocelot-Cloud are free.</p>
+As part of our commitment to the public good, the core features of Ocelot-Cloud are and will remain free.</p>
 </div>
 <br>